stgeorgeshurstville/bulletin/_docs/sermon.md

 [comment]: ------------------------------------------------------------------------------------
 ## Bible Reading
 ### Prayer
 Dear God, thank you for letting us know you.
 Please help us learn from your word.
-Help us to serve and praise you.
-Amen!
+Help us to serve and praise you. **Amen**

 ### Matthew 1 NIV11
 ¹ This is the genealogy of Jesus the Messiah the son of David, the son of Abraham: